 Want to learn more about what's happening in Boone?
 Listen to the latest "What's Up In Boone" podcast to hear about all the exciting and fun happenings going on in your favorite mountain town.
 Also check out a live video feed of downtown Boone's King Street courtesy of Resort Cams.

 Click here to download a map of Downtown Boone!

 Parking in downtown Boone is always free on Sundays, after 5:00 pm, and on Town of Boone observed holidays.
 Check out our parking page for more information.

-The next downtown Boone First Friday is September 2 starting at 6:00 pm.
+The next downtown Boone First Friday is October 7 starting at 6:00 pm.
 Scroll through downtown while you enjoy complimentary refreshments, art openings and receptions, live entertainment and demonstrations.
-Here's a list of what's happening this coming First Friday:
+Check back closer to the October First Friday for a list of what's happening:

 Melanie's Food Fantasy on the corner of S. Depot and W. King street - Melanie's is now offering dinner.
 Stop by during First Friday to discover the new dinner options and enjoy the outdoor, patio seating. melaniesfoodfantasy.com